Bigger cities at higher risk in level 2

 As Cabinet makes its decision about whether to go to level 2, there are nine regions where no one is known to have the disease - Bay of Plenty, Hutt Valley, Lakes (Taupō and Rotorua), Mid Central (Manawatū), Tairāwhiti (Gisborne and East Coast), Taranaki, Wairarapa, West Coast and Whanganui.

-Otago and Southland have six, after once having 208 - more cases than any other health board area.
-They've had no new cases for three weeks.
+Otago and Southland have six, and have had no new cases for three weeks.

 Epidemiologist Dr Ayesha Verrall said there was no room for complacency in regions who looked to have the disease under control.